skift-org/skift/doc/libraries/karm-ui.md

 A flow layout arranges its child nodes in a single row or column.

-- `Ui::vflow(isize gaps, Layout::Align align, auto... children)` : A vertical flow layout
+- `Ui::vflow(isize gaps, Math::Align align, auto... children)` : A vertical flow layout
-- `Ui::hflow(isize gaps, Layout::Align align, auto... children)` : A horizontal flow layout
+- `Ui::hflow(isize gaps, Math::Align align, auto... children)` : A horizontal flow layout
 - `<node> | Ui::grow(float factor)` : Expand the node to fill the available space, with a given factor.

 **Grid Layouts**